Okneylixel/okneylixel/README.md

-## Hello there, I'm Olexandr :octocat:
+## Hello there.
+I'm Olexandr, a beginner fullstack web developer.
+Try my best to study something new. :man_technologist:

 ### Skill and Tools: